elmariachi111/amethon/article/article.md

 };
 ```

-By wrapping your app's code in an `<Web3ReactProvider getLibrary={getWeb3Library}>` context you can access the web3 provider, account and connected state using the `useWeb3React` hook from anywhere.
+By wrapping your `App`'s code in an `<Web3ReactProvider getLibrary={getWeb3Library}>` context you can access the web3 provider, account and connected state using the `useWeb3React` hook from anywhere.
 Since Web3React is agnostic to the web3 library being used ([Web3.js](https://www.npmjs.com/package/web3) or [ethers.js](https://www.npmjs.com/package/ethers)), you must provide a callback that yields a connected "library" once:

 ```typescript
 import Web3 from "web3";